-Every now and again, one of the parties in a civil lawsuit will petition the court to enter a summary judgment.
-A summary judgment is a unique kind of judgment designed to resolve the claims in a civil suit without going to trial.
+Now and again, one of the parties in a civil lawsuit will petition the court to enter a summary judgment.
+A summary judgment is a unique kind designed to resolve the claims in a civil suit without going to trial.
 The thing about summary judgments is that they are hard to come by.
 Courts do not render them indiscriminately.

-Our justice system is set up in such a way as to give both parties in a dispute the chance to present evidence in support of their cases.
+Our justice system is set up to give both parties in a dispute the chance to present evidence supporting their cases.
 But in a summary judgment scenario, one party isn’t given that opportunity.
-By avoiding trial, the party requesting the summary judgment is hoping to bypass the presentation of evidence altogether.
+By avoiding trial, the party requesting the summary judgment hopes to bypass the evidence presentation altogether.

 No Dispute of Material Fact

-It is difficult to obtain a summary judgment because doing so relies on proving that there is no dispute of material facts in the case.
-For example, a breach of contract case would require that the plaintiff prove, as a matter of material fact, that the contract was indeed breached.
+It is difficult to obtain a summary judgment because it relies on proving that there is no dispute of material facts in the case.
+For example, a breach of contract case would require that the plaintiff establish, as a matter of material fact, that the contract was indeed breached.
 What if the plaintiff’s proof is questionable?

-The defendant could file a request for summary judgment based on an assertion that the plaintiff has no solid proof of contract breach.
+The defendant could request summary judgment based on asserting that the plaintiff has no solid proof of contract breach.
 If the court agrees, a summary judgment could be entered in favor of the defendant.
-The case would be resolved and that would be that.
+The case would be resolved, and that would be that.

 A Lot of Facts to Contend With

-When one party alleges that the facts of a case cannot be disputed, the other party is likely to come back with some sort of defense involving extenuating circumstances.
+When one party alleges that the facts of a case cannot be disputed, the other party will likely come back with some defense involving extenuating circumstances.
 There may be other facts that the party wants the court to look at.
-The truth of the matter is that few cases are so black-and-white as to easily facilitate summary judgments.
+The truth is that few cases are so black-and-white as to facilitate summary judgments easily.

 After a Summary Judgment is Entered

 Once a summary judgment is entered, the case proceeds like any other civil case.
 Enforcement is left up to the winner.
-Note that enforcement can take many different forms depending on the type of lawsuit you are looking at.
+Note that enforcement can take many forms depending on the lawsuit you are looking at.
 A standard debt collection lawsuit illustrates enforcement easily enough.

 The winner in a debt collection lawsuit is considered the judgment creditor.
 Let us assume this is a company trying to collect a bad debt from a customer.
 As the losing party, the customer is legally considered the judgment debtor.
 It is up to the judgment creditor to find a way to collect from the judgment debtor.

 A summary judgment doesn’t necessarily guarantee that a creditor will get paid.
-Not only that, but summary judgments are also hard to come by.
-Everything needs to be just right before courts are willing to go that route.
+It is also hard to come by.
+Everything must be right before courts are willing to go that route.